Skip to content

 pub mut:

-name string // name without extension
+name string // name with extension

 ftype FileType // file or image